MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Handle errors when failing to save the Mesh Toolkit configuration to disk.

 * Improved reporting of the states of the Mesh Uploader Extensions in the results dialog.

+## Mesh emulator

+* Fixed bug on emulator when all scenes would get darker if the first player left.

 ## Mesh toolkit 5.2402.X